Kingston Grammar School: History

-The school's history is traceable into the Middle Ages, where there are references to schoolmasters like Gilbert de Southwell in 1272, described as "Rector of the Schools in Kingston", and to Hugh de Kyngeston in 1364 "who presides over the Public School there".
-Notable in the school's history are the founding and endowing of the Lovekyn Chapel by John and then Edward Lovekyn in 1309–1352 and later by William Walworth in 1371.
+The school's history is traceable into the Middle Ages, where there are references to schoolmasters Gilbert de Southwell in 1272, described as "Rector of the Schools in Kingston", and to Hugh de Kyngeston in 1364 "who presides over the Public School there".
+Notable in the school's history are the founding and endowing of the Lovekyn Chapel by Edward Lovekyn in 1309.
+Later endowments were made by his son John Lovekyn in 1352 and subsequently by William Walworth in 1371.
 The chapel is still used by the school.

 After the dissolution of the chantries in 1547, the chapel fell to the Crown and was deconsecrated.
 It, and by now its substantial related endowments, fell to a court favourite, Richard Taverner.
 He preserved the chapel so when in 1561 the bailiffs of Kingston petitioned Queen Elizabeth I for a royal grammar school, the building was still usable.
 The Queen granted the school a royal charter in 1561.
+Until 1878, when new buildings were commissioned, the chapel was the school's teaching centre.

 The school became a direct grant grammar school in 1946 as a result of the Education Act 1944 and became independent in 1978 after the scheme was abolished by the 1974–79 Labour Government.
 In the same year, the first girls were admitted.

 KGS celebrated the four hundredth anniversary of its founding charter in 1961 with a visit from Queen Elizabeth II.
 In 2005, she opened the new Queen Elizabeth II Building, where she unveiled a plaque, met with students of Music and Geography and watched an excerpt of the play "Smike" after which the new Recording Studio was named.

 On 1 May 1965, the school opened its new playing fields at Thames Ditton, alongside which was built its boathouse, donated by R.C Sherriff.
 Prior to this it had shared Kingston Rowing Club's boathouse, and had owned much smaller playing fields at Ditton Road, Kingston.